shwestrick/shwestrick.github.io/_drafts/digital-reverb.md

 {: #all-pass-with-comb}

 An [all-pass filter](https://en.wikipedia.org/wiki/All-pass_filter)
-allows all frequencies of the input to
+affects the
-"pass through" unmodified in strength, hence the name.
-The interesting feature of an all-pass filter is that it modifies the [phase](https://en.wikipedia.org/wiki/Phase_(waves)) of different frequencies, shifting them around, causing the original sound to become "mis-aligned".
+[phase](https://en.wikipedia.org/wiki/Phase_(waves)) of different frequencies, shifting them around, causing the original sound to become "mis-aligned".
 This is commonly used in electronic music to implement an effect called a [phaser](https://en.wikipedia.org/wiki/Phaser_(effect)).
+The name "all-pass" comes from the fact that all frequencies of the input are allowed to "pass through", unmodified in strength.

 A typical analog implementation of an all-pass circuit might look like this: